March 25, 2020

 In the past, developers had to use workarounds because many server-side technologies and browser extensions were not present.

-The smartphone-owning demographic has seen constantly growing over the past decade, and that created a need for improved HTML standards.
+The smartphone-owning demographic has been constantly growing over the past decade, and that created a need for improved HTML standards.

 One of the most exciting features of HTML5 is the <canvas> element that allows you to draw various graphics components, such as boxes, circles, text, and images.